 FL 501 Family Life Education.
 This course is designed to provide an introduction to the field of family life education methodology, including a rationale for the use of preventive psychoeducational strategies in family ministry.
 The course adopts a strength-based "wellness" approach and focuses on training the students in foundational skills as family life educators.
+Open to all students.

 FL 502 Parent Education and Guidance.
 This course introduces students to models of parenting practice, and how parents guide and influence children and adolescents.
 Specific attention is given to the role of parent-child interaction in the emotional development of children.
+Open to all students.

 FL 504 Marriage and Interpersonal Relationships.
 This course prepares students to develop and lead relationship and marriage enrichment seminars in local church settings.
 Lectures address a variety of relationship issues, including formation and dissolution, the role of emotions, gender differences, and exercises will address general communication skills pertinent to all relationships, with to others and their specific application to marriage.
+Open to all students.

 FL 511 Advanced Family Life Education.
 This course offers a 40-hour intensive training workshop in which students learn role play and coaching skills, and work in teams to present course materials for immediate feedback.
 Students who successfully complete the course are certified as Family Wellness Instructors.
+Open to all students.
 Prerequisite: FL501, with a grade of B or better; or consent of instructor.
 (2 units), Pass/Fail